-Global and Asia economy continued to face uncertainties due to the global pandemic.
-A number of factor, such as the condition of the pandemic, the situation of the Russo-Ukrainian war and the resolution of the credit crisis of the China property developers will continue to hinder the recovery of the economic activities in Hong Kong.
+Global and Asia economy continued to face challenges due to uncertainties of the global economic outlook.
+A number of factors, such as global trade war, recession fear, ongoing geopolitical tensions and liquidity concern about the Mainland China property developers will continue to hinder the recovery of the economic activities in Hong Kong.
 Any adverse market condition or market sentiment may affect clients' decision on the scale, timing and platform in respect of their fund raising needs and merger and acquisition plans, which may lead to lower demand for, delay to or termination of fund raising and merger and acquisition activities and the Group's services.